jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 This subpart applies despite anything to the contrary in the Births, Deaths, Marriages, and Relationships Registration Act 2021.

 ### 53 Application for change of name by registrable offender
-(1) A registrable offender must not apply to the Registrar-General to register a change of his or her name under the Births, Deaths, Marriages, and Relationships Registration Act 2021 without first having obtained the written approval of the Commissioner.
+(1) A registrable offender must not apply to the Registrar-General to register a change of their name under the Births, Deaths, Marriages, and Relationships Registration Act 2021 without first having obtained the written approval of the Commissioner.
-(2) An offender who, without reasonable excuse, contravenes subsection (1) commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years, or a fine not exceeding $4,000, or both.
+(2) A registrable offender who, without reasonable excuse, contravenes subsection (1) commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years, or a fine not exceeding $4,000, or both.

 ### 54 Approval by Commissioner
 (1) In deciding whether to approve the making of a change of name application referred to in section 53, the Commissioner must consider each of the following: